"No Supporter Left Behind": Increase Your Signup Confirmations

 This quick example differentiates between Gmail and Yahoo email accounts, and it is a great place to start.
-You should be able to easily add more email providers and adapt it to your own website.
-This should also help you prove to stakeholders that this is a worthwhile endeavor.
+You can see it in action on our RFP template page, and you can easily modify the script to add more email providers and to adapt it to your own website.
+Starting with just the most popular email providers can help you prove to stakeholders that this is a worthwhile endeavor.
 Improving your global conversion rates in exchange for just a few lines of code is pretty much unbeatable!

 As it’s generally the case, investing in your user experience is one of the best ways to drive more people to support your mission.
 Even little things can make a big difference.
 At Elevation we’re always looking for new ways, both small and big, to help nonprofits achieve their goals.